-We respectfully submit this letter to supplement the fourth and fifth periodic report submitted by Lebanon, scheduled for review by the Committee on the Elimination of Discrimination against Women (the Committee) during its 62nd pre-sessional working group taking place 9-13 March 2015.
-Equality Now and our partner, Committee for the Follow-Up on Women's Issues (CFUWI) in Lebanon, are writing to express our concern about human rights violations faced by women and girls in Lebanon.
+We respectfully submit this letter to supplement the fourth and fifth periodic report submitted by Lebanon, scheduled for review by the Committee on the Elimination of Discrimination against Women (the Committee) during its 62nd session taking place 26 October - 20 November 2015 and to follow-up on our submission for the 62nd pre-sessional working group.
+Equality Now and the Committee for the Follow-Up on Women's Issues (CFUWI) in Lebanon are writing to express our concern about human rights violations faced by women and girls in Lebanon.
 This letter focuses on Lebanon's obligation to address under the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) discrimination in the law with regard to nationality and the exemption from punishment of offenders, including rapists, who marry their victims.

 The Committee for the Follow-Up on Women's Issues (CFUWI) is a Lebanese nongovernmental organization working, since 1996, to develop the participation of women at all levels of social, economic and political aspects of life, also to revise the role of women and to eliminate all types of discriminations against women.
 Equality Now is an international human rights organization with ECOSOC status working to protect and promote the rights of women and girls worldwide since 1992, including through our membership network comprised of individuals and organizations in over 190 countries.

 Discrimination in nationality laws is expressly prohibited by Article 9 of CEDAW, and also violates Articles 2, 3 and 15 (right to equality before the law).
 Exemption of offenders, including sexual offenders, who marry their victims promotes violence against women and girls and violates Article 2, particularly 2(g) which calls on States Parties to undertake "to repeal all national penal provisions which constitute discrimination against women," as well as Article 15.
 We note that the Committee's recent joint recommendation with the Committee on the Rights of the Child on harmful practices recognizes that this type of law, "legislation that enables a perpetrator of rape and/or other sexual crimes to avoid sanctions through marriage to the victim," is "contrary to the obligation of the States parties under both conventions".
 (CEDAW/C/GC/31- CRC/C/GC/18, ¶41).